neo-project/docs/en-us/node/gui.md

 This option is used to restore errors in the client when an exception occurs.
 The Wallet Index may need to be rebuilt in the following cases:

-1. After the import of a private key.
+- After the import of a private key.

-2. A transaction that has not been confirmed after a long time.
+- A transaction that has not been confirmed after a long time.

-3. The wallet assets show errors and blockchain data does not match.
+- The wallet assets show errors and blockchain data does not match.
+- Switching between the main net and test net.

 As the current block height is very high, rebuilding the wallet index can take several minutes.
 Please be patient.

-### Restore the account

-This option is used to restore the address of the wallet file that was accidentally deleted and its assets.
-It should be noted that it is generally not recommended to delete the operation within the client, to avoid loss of assets.

 ## Trade